shraiysh/shraiysh.github.io/index.md

  1. Compilers and Programming Languages
     : Experienced with Compiler Design.
 Worked with LLVM, MLIR, Clang and Flang.
 Designed and worked on a language for verifying simple programs using hoare logic.
 Also worked on COOL Compiler.
+ 1. Operating Systems, Distributed Systems, Parallel and Concurrent Programming : Familiar with various problems and algorithms for distributed and parallel computing.
+Experience developing device drivers for linux.
  2. Languages
     : Familiar with a wide range of languages including C/C++, Python, Go and Java.
 Well versed in functional programming in Haskell.
  3. Git